CERN-IT-INNOVATION/quantum-gates/docs/source/circuits.rst

 Quantum circuit can be constructed easily when we have a circuit object to which we can apply gates by simply calling method like circuit.H(i=0).
-This functionality is provided in the Circuit classes, and packed together with the knowledge on how to sample the noisy gates as stochastic matrices from a specific gate set.
+This functionality is provided in the LegacyCircuit classes, and packed together with the knowledge on how to sample the noisy gates as stochastic matrices from a specific gate set.